silvaom4/Guided-Inquiry-Learnyounode/README.md

 Below are the requirements.

-Feel free too explore, enjoy.
+Feel free to explore, enjoy.

 Requirements: